Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 This 65L top loading backpack uses recycled 200-denier double ripstop nylon for the main body, and 420-denier recycled nylon oxford bottom fabric to give you a pack that's durable and sturdy enough to handle abrasive surfaces.

-The J-zip access on the front of pack makes it easy to find something important in a hurry.
+The J-zip access on the pack's front makes it easy to find something important in a hurry.

 A smaller 35L day pack is also available.